applidget/mobicheckin-api-documentation/sections/check_in_points.md

 [guests](https://github.com/applidget/mobicheckin-api-documentation/blob/master/sections/guests.md).
 It can be physical (Entrance, Exit, VIP Room) or represent an activity (Workshop, Conference, ...).

-## Retrieve the list of guest categories
+## Retrieve the list of Check-in points

 ### JSON
 #### Request